Facing $1.5B deficit, California State University to hike tuition 6% annually for next 5 years

 “It’s so disheartening to see that the board of trustees did not listen to the hundreds of us that came out yesterday,” Taylor said.
 “To have them completely ignore what we said and not do their job fully to secure the proper finances we need for this issue is such a big disrespect.”

-Officials said tuition has only been increased once in the last 12 years — a 5%, or $270.
-Meanwhile, inflation grew by 39%.
+Officials last increased tuition in 2017 when they approved a 5%, or $270, increase.
+Since then, inflation grew by 39%.
 The university receives 60% of its funding from the state government, and the rest comes from tuition.

 The five years of the tuition increase will generate a total of $860 million in revenue.
 Of those funds, $280 million will be committed to financial aid, school officials said.